Updated: May, 2022

-On hot summer days, many of us slip into a pair of flip-flops or open-toed sandals to let our feet breathe a little.
+On hot summer days, many of us slip into a pair of flip-flops, open-toed sandals, or go barefoot to let our feet breathe a little.
 Others take advantage of the warm weather to wear more fashion-forward shoes — like high heels or ballet flats.
 But summer footwear doesn’t always provide good arch support for your feet, particularly when you’re spending hours outside enjoying the sunshine.

-An afternoon at a music festival or a playground visit with the kids can be interrupted by foot pain when your footwear is inadequate.
+A summer afternoon at a music festival or a playground visit with the kids can be interrupted by foot pain when your summer footwear is inadequate.
 In some cases, your choice of shoes can even affect other parts of your body, like your back or neck.

 It probably goes without saying that shoes are designed for different purposes.
 If you’re running or hiking, you need shoes made specifically for those sports.
 If you’re heading to a music festival in the park, walking the dog, or doing other activities that involve walking, pick comfortable walking shoes.